Siam in World War I: War

-On 22 September 1916, Siam declared war on the German and the Austro-Hungarian empires.
-Twelve German vessels docked in Siamese ports were immediately seized.
-The crews and other Central Power nationals were detained and sent to India to join their fellow citizens in internment camps.
+On 22 September 1917, Siam declared war on the German and Austro-Hungarian empires.
+Immediately, 320 German and Austro-Hungarian nationals were put under guard, with 193 non-diplomatic males being peacefully interned in a prisoner-of-war camp in Bangkok.
+124 German women and children, including the Thai wives and children of German men, were interned at the German Club.
+However, the presence of two internment camps in Bangkok raised fears in the government, whilst Britain began pressuring Siam to transport their POWs to India.
+Eventually, the interned Germans and Austro-Hungarians were deported to British India in February 1918, where they would be interned in camps in Ahmednagar and Belgaum until 1920.
+Apart from the immediate seizure of enemy nationals, nine German ships on the Chao Phraya River were then seized by Siamese authorities.
+These ships would remain in Siamese control for several months before the largest seven were handed over to the Allies, with Siam keeping the smallest two.
+German businesses, assets and property were also seized.

 Siam was the sole country in Southeast Asia to maintain full independence from the various colonial empires during the colonial era.
 It was the only state in the region to enter the conflict entirely of its own free will, as an equal of the European powers rather than as part of their colonial contingents.

 As a clear symbol of the new two-track strategy of active association with the world powers and of renewal and restructuring within the nation, the King authorised a re-design of the national flag.
 The new flag had an extra colour, blue, and was arranged in stripes.
 It was said to represent the three elements of the nation: creed, crown, and community.
 Representation of the military was subsumed between the King and the people.
 The new colours of blue, white, and red, also sat comfortably, almost certainly deliberately, with the flags of Great Britain, France, the United States, and Russia.
 The new flag appeared on the 28 September 1917.
 Initially, two variants were common: the current minimalist five horizontal bands and a variant maintaining the continuity and prestige of the old flag, with the traditional white elephant symbol on a red disc, from the old flag, superimposed over the new stripes, a variant the remains today the flag of the Royal Thai Navy.
 When the Siamese Expeditionary Force marched in the 1919 Paris victory parade, it was beneath the hybrid flag.